 The Student Wellness Center is here to promote student success.
 One way we do this is through fun and educational workshops that help students to learn about themselves and to grow personally and academically.

-Workshops last approximately 45-60 minutes, and will be presented by counselors or mental health interns under supervision.
-To schedule a workshop, please complete Workshop Request Form (see below).
-Due to increased demand for workshops and limited counselor’s availability, we respectfully request that you comply with the following requirements:
+Counselors or supervised mental health interns provide 45-60 minutes workshops on a variety of topics including stress management, math anxiety, procrastination, and adjusting to college.
+To schedule a workshop, please complete the Workshop Request Form (see below).
+Due to increased demand for workshops and limited counselor availability, we request that you meet the following requirements:

 - Due to high volume, only one workshop is allowed per class.
 Requests for more than one workshop will be handled on an individual basis, pending counselor availability.

 Professors are expected to be present on the day of the workshop.

 If you have any questions or would like to request a workshop or a presentation, please contact:

 Ilona Fridson, Program Manager, Student Wellness Center at (718) 368-5996.
 To request a workshop, please fill out the Request for Workshop form (click on below link) and submit the form to Ilona Fridson, Student Wellness Center, A-108 (mail code: CG) or fax it to: 718-368-5057.

 Click here for the Workshop Request Form (PDF Format): Workshops Request Form

 Below are the descriptions of the workshops offered by the Student Wellness Center: